What makes Vanguard different?

 An individual or organization hired by a plan sponsor to run the retirement plan selected by the sponsor.

 Keeping costs low is the foundation of our existence, starting with our first mutual fund in 1975—Vanguard 500 Index Fund.
 Now the momentum is a driving force in the industry.
 That's The Vanguard Effect®.

-*Vanguard average expense ratio: 0.10%.
-Industry average expense ratio: 0.60%.
+*Vanguard average mutual fund expense ratio: 0.09%.
+Industry average mutual fund expense ratio: 0.54%.
 All averages are asset-weighted.
-Industry averages exclude Vanguard.
-Sources: Vanguard and Morningstar, Inc., as of December 31, 2020.
+Industry average excludes Vanguard.
+Sources: Vanguard and Morningstar, Inc., as of December 31, 2022.